 - Crampons are seriously sharp and could damage you or someone else if not used correctly.
 Sorry for being so blunt but you don’t want to ruin your trip (or someone else’s).

 Booking with a reputable tour company is the best way to start.
-Our awesome guide Sindri from Glacier Adventures is an Icelandic local who grew up close to the glacier and has been guiding since 2006.
+Our awesome guide Sindri from Glacier Adventure is an Icelandic local who grew up close to the glacier and has been guiding since 2006.
 I completely trusted him with what he was telling us.
 He had the firm but fair approach which was fantastic, just what you wanted.

 One of the important things I learnt on the day was the ‘Penguin line’.
 What on earth am I talking about!
 In short, this means you all walk directly behind each other.
 But with enough gap so that you don’t get caught up in the crampons.